gf-mse/bcc-nfsd-trace/README.md

 ```

 ### Install Kernel Sources

+ * _This is not needed any more.
+You can skip this section and shall be good to go now )_

 Sadly, that won't be enough since our code is referring some header files outside of the "stock" kernel header tree which comes with the "linux-headers" package.
 One way to go about it would be to download the full source: